blayno/PilotX/README.md

-This is an experimanetal Python 3 sender written mostly with ghat gpt 5.1 IMPORTANT DISCLAIMER: This is my personal project and has only been tested by me on my OX CNC Running GRBL Mega 5X, GRBL 1.2H.
+This is an experimanetal Python 3 Gcode sender written mostly with ghat gpt 5.1 IMPORTANT DISCLAIMER: This is my personal project and has only been tested by me on my OX CNC Running GRBL Mega 5X, GRBL 1.2H.
  If you choose to run it, you do so entirely at your own risk.
 I am not responsible for any damage, malfunction, or personal injury that may result from the use or misuse of ncSender.